linjiw/linjiw.github.io/content/post/GAN Editing/index.md

 ---
-title: Neural Style Transfer
+title: GAN Photo Editing
-subtitle: A Comprehensive Study on Neural Style Transfer.
+subtitle: A Journey Through Generative AI Techniques
-summary: I'm excited to share my recent project on Neural Style Transfer, which is a fascinating technique that combines the content of one image with the artistic style of another, resulting in a stunning and unique blend of the two.
+summary: In this project, we explore the applications of Generative Adversarial Networks (GANs) for photo editing tasks such as image reconstruction, interpolation, and synthesis.
 authors:
 - admin
 tags: